Adjusting To Life After Divorce

 I started to become angry and aggressive.
 Over time, I became a bully.
 I often insulted and made fun of my peers and younger brother.
-In school, I called my classmates harsh names and made fun of things and situations that my peers were sensitive about, like deaths in the family or hardships at home.
+In school, I called my classmates harsh names.
+And I made fun of my peers about deaths in the family or hardships at home.